x89cyber/pdfsearch/README.md

 ```
 python3 pdfsearch.py [starting directory] [search term]
 ```

+### Output
+If a match is found the path to the pdf file is output along with the line number and line text that contains the match.

 ### Cleanup
 A temp directory is created under /tmp the is cleaned up before exiting